Chetan0e/FrameIQ/README.md

   [![State Management](https://img.shields.io/badge/Riverpod-2.x-1099f7)](https://riverpod.dev/)

   <p>
     An intelligent mobile camera app that acts as your personal photography mentor.
-FrameIQ detects scenes, analyzes subjects, and overlays dynamic composition guides at 60fps—so you can capture the perfect shot every time.
+FrameIQ detects scenes, analyzes subjects, and overlays dynamic composition guides at 60fps—so you can capture the perfect shot every time without any best shot missing.
   </p>
 </div>